 1. Set specific and realistic goals

 For example, instead of saying you want to have enough money to retire comfortably, think about how much money you’ll need.
-Your specific goal may be to save $500,000 by the time you’re 65.
+Your specific goal may be to have $500,000 set aside for retirement by the time you’re 65.

 2. Calculate how much you need to save each month

-If you need to save $500,000 by the time you’re 65, how much will you need to save each month?
+If you need $500,000 by the time you’re 65, how much will you need to contribute each month towards your retirement fund?
 Decide if that’s a realistic amount for you to set aside each month.
 If not, you may need to adjust your goals.

 3. Choose your investment strategy